Better-Planet-Laboratory/africafarmprojections/README.md

 ## Output Dataset

 ### Primary Output: `fsfix_corrected_2000_2060.shp`
+This data set is split into chunks for distribution on github.

 **Spatial Coverage**: All African countries with available data **Temporal Range**: 2000, 2010, 2020, 2030, 2040, 2050, 2060